13 Dec Behind the scenes: Interview with our Client Account Assistant, Iana

-Iana: To be honest, everyday is full of challenge in my work.
+(Iana) To be honest, every day is full of challenge in my work.
 If I had to choose one, it would be when I was alone in my team for a few days.
 It was really stressful and I suddenly had a lot of responsibilities on my shoulders.
-But that’s to me the best way to learn, because I had to make decisions and act as efficiently as possible.
-Plus, people from other team came to my rescue, which helped me a lot!
+But to me, that’s the best way to learn, because I had to make decisions and act as efficiently as possible.
+Plus, people from other teams came to my rescue, which helped me a lot!

 Ariane: What do you enjoy the most about working on your position?

-Iana: Working as a team.
+(Iana) Working as a team.
 Not only my team, but the whole City Relay team.
-I think there’s a real team spirit in here and we know how to enjoy good time together!
+I think there’s a real team spirit in here and we know how to enjoy a good time together!

 Ariane: In your opinion, what are the positives and negatives of working in a startup?

 (Iana) I would say that the negative point is also a positive one.
 You need to be flexible and be ready to multitask, sometimes even doing the job of different people.
 But at the same time, it allowed me to gain more experience and to learn how to prioritise.

 Ariane: Do you have a ritual to keep yourself in a good mood?